Berger101/Battleships-Game/README.md

 Connect your GitHub repository and deploy as normal.

 ## Local Deployment
-Follow these steps to deploy the Monster Slaying Game on your local machine.
+Follow these steps to deploy the Battleships Game on your local machine.

 **Clone the Repository**
 - Open a terminal and run the following command to clone the project repository: